Paddle Canada Instructor courses

 Cold water PPE: A dry suit is preferable for any course where multiple swims are expected.
 Wear treated wool, polypro and fleece underneath drysuit.
 Wet suits are good as well.
 A spray top and spray pants or board shorts will help keep the heat in.

-who is Green tongue
+Who is Green tongue

-Over 20 years in river guiding and aquatics safety and rescue.
+I bring over 20 years in river guiding and aquatics safety and rescue.
 Our team hold some of the most advanced skills and experience available

 Advanced Care Paramedic